Takiyo0/Takiyo0/README.md

 I'm a student, so my code time might be divided by my school time :(
 I know Japanese and am studying it.
 I usually understand what is being said but it is difficult to talk about it because I can only pronounce it word by word and not make sentences.

+## ⚠️ OUT OF SERVICE FOR 2 WEEKS ☢️

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=takiyo0" alt="takiyo0" /></a> </p>

 <p align="left"> <a href="https://twitter.com/takiyo0" target="blank"><img src="https://img.shields.io/twitter/follow/takiyo0?logo=twitter&style=for-the-badge" alt="takiyo0" /></a> </p>